 - Your spouse’s name and information

 The above is not an exhaustive list, but you should be prepared to provide extensive personal information in completing your application.

-In addition to providing the information above, you and your Baltimore SSD lawyer may also have to provide the following documentation:
+In addition to providing the information above, you and your Washington DC SSD lawyer may also have to provide the following documentation: